omarjonathan2021/React-Router-Project-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Details
-Create a movie app where you can present your favorite movies or TV shows.

-Create the following components:
-- MovieCard
-- MovieList
-- Filter ( title, rate)

-Every movie should have the following attributes:
-- title
-- description
-- posterURL
-- rating

-The user should be:
+In this checkpoint, We are going to use the movie app we have created in the [previous Checkpoint](https://github.com/omarjonathan2021/Movie-App-Project) and afterward, we will use the router library to route our views.

-- Able to add a new movie.
+Our task is to add a description and the trailer link (embed video link) to the object movie.
-- Filter the movies with title/rating.
+- Every time I click on a movie card, it will take me to the movie description and trailer page.
+- In the description page, I can navigate back to the home page.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: